ballerina-platform/ballerina-dev-website/documentation.md

 ### [Learn by Example](/learn/by-example/)

-Guided path to learn the language by a series of examples.
+A guided path to learn the language through a series of examples.

 ## Concepts